 Needless to say, the message Pelias claimed to have received from some unnamed oracle of his own had never actually come to him at all.
 Indeed, he had no particular reason to believe this Golden Fleece still existed.
 It was simply a pretext to send Jason away on a hopeless quest that would in all likelihood get him killed.
 Jason himself more than half suspected this.
 And yet, called out like this before everyone, he could hardly fail to agree to undertake the quest, just as the devious Pelias had known he must.
 He would heed the call of honor, and trust in the gods to see him through.

 While the heroes were gathering around him, Jason was supervising the building of a proud ship with fifty oars, which he named the Argo after its shipwright, a grizzled veteran of the sea named Argus.
-Argus carved a magnificent oaken statue of Athena for the ship’s figurehead, as a way of seeking favor with a goddess who had been known to come to the aid of travelers in need.
+Argus carved a magnificent oaken statue of Athena for the ship’s figurehead, thus seeking favor with a goddess who had been known to come to the aid of travelers in need.
 The group of heroes who were to sail on the Argo named themselves the Argonauts.

 When the day for sailing arrived, Jason stood on the deck of the ship before the most impressive crew ever assembled while the populace of Iolcus looked on from the shore.
 “All is ready for departure, and the breeze blows fair,” he said.
 “Therefore I will make no long delay with speechifying.
 But let us now elect the bravest and greatest of us all as our leader.”
 And he, along with everyone else, turned his gaze toward Heracles.